GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 Federal agencies must:

 1. develop an accessibility statement,
-2. add it as an "Accessibility" page on the agency's main website,
+2. add it as an "Accessibility" page on the agency's main website and provide a link to it,
 3. link to it on all secondary public-facing websites, and
 4. link to it on the agency's Intranet website.